heliossun/ELIP/rebuttal.md

 After testing on more complex image-OOD cases, we observe ELIP surpasses other baselines in most strong OOD settings.

 Experiment 2: We choose three **OOD-text** settings from mentioned in <https://arxiv.org/pdf/2212.08044.pdf>, all results are average on five perturbation levels.
-The following are Image-Text Retrieval performance comparision between ELIP and baseline models on MS-COCO.
+The following are Image-Text Retrieval performance comparision between ELIP and baseline models on MS-COCO dataset.

 | **Image Retrieval** |          |              |          |          |          |          |      |            |      |
 |---------------------|----------|--------------|----------|----------|----------|----------|------|------------|------|